Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Applications for non-cocompact lattices in rank 1 simple Lie groups

 \end{proof}

 \begin{rem} The range of $k$ for which this result holds should be larger in the quaternionic case.
-The reason why we cannot go higher is because we do not know any estimates on the filling functions of lattices in $\mathbb{H}_\mathbb{H}^n$ in degrees between $n$ and $4n$.
+The reason we cannot go higher is because we do not know good estimates on the filling functions of (non-uniform) lattices in $\mathbb{H}_\mathbb{H}^n$ in degrees between $n$ and $3n$.
 At least looking at the real and the complex case, we expect to reach all degrees below half of the dimension. \end{rem}